IIITLucknowSWEngg/CSAICSABTeam010/test.md

 # Feature: Product Browsing

-## Scenario: User browses products successfully
+## Scenario: Decathlon user browses products successfully

 ### Given:
-The user is on the homepage.
+The Decathlon user is on the homepage.

 ### When:
-The user selects a sport category (e.g., Running).
+The Decathlon user selects a sport category (e.g., Running).

 ### Then:
-The user should be shown the relevant products in the selected category.
+The Decathlon user should be shown the relevant products in the selected category.
-The user should be able to filter products by price and brand.
+The Decathlon user should be able to filter products by price and brand.

 ## Product_browsing.js Code: